Going Dutch

-"Going Dutch" (sometimes written with lower-case dutch) is a term that indicates that each person participating in a paid activity covers their own expenses, rather than any one person in the group defraying the cost for the entire group.
+'Going Dutch' (sometimes written with lower-case 'dutch') is a term that indicates that each person participating in a paid activity covers their own expenses, rather than any one person in the group defraying the cost for the entire group.
 The term stems from restaurant dining etiquette in the Western world, where each person pays for their meal.
 It is also called Dutch date, Dutch treat (the oldest form, a pejorative), and doing Dutch.

-A derivative is "sharing Dutch", having a joint ownership of luxury goods.
+A derivative is 'sharing Dutch', having a joint ownership of luxury goods.
 For example: four people share the ownership of a plane, boat, car, or any other sharable high-end product.
 This in order to minimize cost, sharing the same passion for that particular product and to have the maximum usage of this product.

 Etymology

-The Oxford English Dictionary connects "go Dutch" / "Dutch treat" to other phrases which have "an opprobrious or derisive application, largely due to the rivalry and enmity between the English and Dutch in the 17th century", the period of the Anglo-Dutch Wars.
-Another example is "Dutch courage".
+The Oxford English Dictionary connects 'go Dutch' / 'Dutch treat' to other phrases which have 'an opprobrious or derisive application, largely due to the rivalry and enmity between the English and Dutch in the 17th century', the period of the Anglo-Dutch Wars.
+Another example is 'Dutch courage'.
 A term bearing some similarities is Dutch oven.

 Practices

 Africa

-In Egypt, it is called Englizy, meaning 'English-style', and traditionally is considered rude.
+In Egypt, 'going Dutch' is called Englizy', meaning 'English-style', and traditionally is considered rude.

 Americas

-In the United States, the practice of "going Dutch" is often related to specific situations or events.
+In the United States, the practice of going Dutch is often related to specific situations or events.
 During meals such as birthdays, first dates or company business lunches, an expectation develops based on social traditions, personal income, and the strength of relationship between the parties.
 The increase in prevalence for mobile sharing payment platforms such as Venmo or Zelle has resulted in a cultural rethinking of meal payments.